Why Invest in Quintis

 An investment in Quintis enables you to take advantage of our position as the world’s largest sustainable grower, producer and marketer of Sandalwood Album with access to emerging global markets for our super ingredient.

 Quintis Sandalwood Album® is a high value product in high demand.
-Heartwood can sell for more than AUS$100,000 per tonne and has many uses across pharma, skincare and wellbeing applications.
+Heartwood has recently sold for approximately AUS$80,000 per tonne and has many uses across pharma, skincare and wellbeing applications.

 Our experience spans two decades.
 Our specialist knowledge has allowed us to deliver the highest quality product to the world.
 Indian Sandalwood is a difficult tree to grow and manage, with the slow growth cycle and IP relating to cultivation making a barrier to entry for competitors.